State Fair (1962 film): Song list

+with the label.
+The soundtrack was issued on CD by Varèse Sarabande in 1999 as part of a 2-on-1 release with the soundtrack recordings from the 1945 film.
+Original recording session elements were used for this edition (as opposed to the Dot album masters from the 1962 LP), and due to deterioration of some of the source material, various orchestral and/or vocal cues are missing on some tracks.
+The soundtrack was reissued on CD again in 2016 by Stage Door Records in a limited edition release that was mastered from a stereo reel-to-reel tape.
+It contains the album as issued by Dot Records in 1962 with numerous bonus tracks.

 Reception

 According to Kinematograph Weekly the film was considered a "money maker" at the British box office in 1962.
+However, the native North American box office was markedly disappointing.
+The film grossed only $3.5 million from a $4.5 million production budget, making the film a box office bomb.

 Reviewing the film, Diabolique magazine later wrote:

 It just doesn’t work.
 It’s not the material.
 Sure, it’s cheesy, but The Sound of Music (1965) was cheesy and that came along three years later.
 I feel the main problem is too many key people were miscast.
 Jose Ferrer was not the right director and most of the cast fall short of their 1945 counterparts.
 Tom Ewell seems too urban to play “paw” compared to Charles Winninger.
 Pamela Tiffin looks like an urban ditz rather than a sweet naive country girl like Jeanne Crain.
 Bobby Darin (another pop star turned actor) comes across as sleazy rather than sharp like Dana Andrews.
 Ann-Margret was always better as good girls who looked as though they wanted to be naughty (Viva Las Vegas, Bye Bye Birdie) rather than straight-out naughty girls.
 Alice Faye looks like Alice Faye coming out of retirement (it was her last film) whereas Fay Bainter felt like a character.
-The one exception is Pat Boone who is far better than Dick Haymes, but he can't save things.
+The one exception is Pat Boone who is far better than Dick Haymes, but he can't save things.The lukewarm reception triggered the end of José Ferrer's film directing career.